skojaku/qstest/README.md

 ```

 ## REQUIREMENT
-* Python 2.7 or later
+* Python 2.7 or later.
+* SciPy 1.0 or later.
-* Networkx 2.0 or later
+* Networkx 2.0 or later.
 ---
 Last updated: 28 November 2017